Group Testing: An Information Theory Perspective: Improved rates with near-constant tests-per-item

 The following definition formally introduces the random design that provides the above-mentioned improved rates.

-\begin{definition} The {\em near-constant column weight} (or {\em near-constant tests-per-item}) design with parameter $\nu > 0$ forms a group testing matrix $\mat X$ in which $L = \nu T/k$ entries of each column are selected uniformly at random with replacement and set to one,\footnote{We ignore rounding issues here, and note that the results are unaffected by whether we set $L = \lfloor \nu T/k \rfloor$ or $L = \lceil \nu T/k \rceil$.} with independence between columns.
+\begin{definition} The {\em near-constant column weight} (or {\em near-constant tests-per-item}) design with parameter $\nu > 0$ forms a group testing matrix $\mat X$ in which $L = \nu T/k$ entries of each column are selected uniformly at random with replacement and set to one, with independence between columns.
 The remaining entries of $\mat{X}$ are set to zero. \end{definition}